-Caramelised Pineapple Rice Pudding: a French riz au lait served “à la Condé” style on top of roasted rum pineapple and topped with passion fruit.
-A perfect light yet special dessert for any occasion – and a chic way of serving vanilla rice pudding!
+Rice pudding served "à la Condé" on top of caramelised pineapple and topped with passion fruit.
+A light dessert for any occasion.
+A perfect light yet special dessert for any occasion - and a chic way of serving vanilla rice pudding!
 Inspired by the Condé Pineapple dessert, normally served as one big dessert.

 My Gourmet Challenge Near Paris

 I love a gourmet challenge - as you can tell from my latest Vegan Raspberry Macarons.
 However, you may recall in my latest newsletter, our regional Seine Saint Germain tourist office set me a local French culinary challenge.
 So here's my first recipe, Caramelised Pineapple Rice Pudding.